 We are discussing a country where 21.5% of the population live below poverty line with minimal wage at 231 Euros.
 Macedonia is also very vulnerable to economic developments in Europe, with a strong banking and trade ties and dependent on regional integration and progress toward EU membership for continued economic growth.
-And yet on another hand we have a government spending loads of public founds.
+And yet, on another hand we have a government spending loads of public founds.
 It been known that cost lay somewhere between €200-€500m (depending on who you talk to) and may have resulted in drop in minimal wage.
-Yet we have a beautiful new buildings and statues.
-Quiet two opposite situation that divided the nations.
+Than we have a beautiful new buildings and statues.
+Quiet two opposite situations that divided the nations.
 The project, known as Skopje 2014, instigated by prime minister Nikola Gruevski, is just as questionable and arguably as diverse as it was when first announced.

 Foreign visitors used to come to Skopje primarily to wander around the beautiful Old Bazaar district, with its alleys, mosques and old hilltop fort.
 But now they can go in less than five minutes from drinking a Turkish coffee among people and architecture that wouldn’t be out-of-place in a traditional city of the Middle East, to being surrounded by faux-classical European architecture and imagery.
 Maybe not a bad thing.
 Diversity.
 Something for us.

 So where this all bring us, tourist, the recipients of the project?
 I hope very close to Skopje.
 You have to remember that it is one of the most amazing countries in Europe, with magnificent landscape, mountain ranges, canyons (Matka Canyon) and lakes.
 All that comes at a very affordable price.
 Public transport is good and very cheap.
 People are very friendly and possible to interact to in English.
 Food is absolutely a heaven with a kebab to die for!
 So yes!
-Weather the project of 2014 worked or not, we will have to leave it for individual opinion.
-I think even for the one who are not so keen on it, Macedonia will not be disappointed in any single way.
+Whether the project of 2014 worked or not, we will have to leave it for individual opinion.
+I think even for the one who are not so keen on it, Macedonia will not be disappointing in any single way.
 I absolutely loved my time in this Balkan country.
-I’ve met loads of warm people, and I saw a beauty of landscape.
+I’ve met loads of warm people, and I saw a beauty of the landscape.
 I am satisfy, happy and richer than the newly build Skopje surrounded architecture.